oct-bits/coze-loop/README.md

 2. Configure a model.
    Go to the `coze-loop` directory and edit the `release/deployment/docker-compose/conf/model_config.yaml` file.
 Configure the following fields, using Volcengine Ark as an example:
-   1. **api_key**: Volcengine Ark API Key.
+   * api_key: Volcengine Ark API Key.
 Users in mainland China can refer to the [Volcengine Ark documentation](https://www.volcengine.com/docs/82379/1541594), while users outside mainland China can refer to the [BytePlus ModelArk documentation](https://docs.byteplus.com/en/docs/ModelArk/1361424?utm_source=github&utm_medium=readme&utm_campaign=coze_open_source).
-   2. **model**: The Endpoint ID of the Volcengine Ark model access point.
+   * model: The Endpoint ID of the Volcengine Ark model access point.
 Users in China can refer to the [Volcengine Ark documentation](https://www.volcengine.com/docs/82379/1099522), while users outside China can refer to the [BytePlus ModelArk documentation](https://docs.byteplus.com/en/docs/ModelArk/1099522?utm_source=github&utm_medium=readme&utm_campaign=coze_open_source).
 3. Configure Ingress rules.
    Ingress is used to expose services to external networks.
 You need to configure the `templates/ingress.yaml` file in the project directory according to the actual cluster situation, manually modify parameters such as ingressClassName, and configure elements such as class, instance, host, and IP allocation.
 4. Deploy and start the service.